TheBeems/bulma-vscode/README.md

 ## Setup
 1. Download from Github
-2. Unzip in the extensions folder of Visual Studio Code
+2. Unzip in a new folder inside the extensions folder of Visual Studio Code
 3. Start the editor and have fun!

 ## Usage